Category Archives: Monaco Royals

 The greatest concern of Antonio I, Prince of Monaco was the future of the House of Grimaldi.
 Because Antonio’s only legitimate children were all daughters, the heir to the throne was his only brother François Honoré Grimaldi, a Catholic priest with the title Monsieur l’Abbé de Monaco, later Archbishop of Besançon.
 In 1715, François Honoré renounced his claims to the throne of Monaco and Antonio’s elder surviving daughter Louise Hippolyte became his heir.
 Antonio decided, with the permission of King Louis XIV of France, that Louise Hippolyte’s husband would take the surname Grimaldi and jointly rule Monaco with her.

-Marie of Lorriane, Louise-Hippolyte’s mother; Credit – Wikipedia
+Marie of Lorraine, Louise-Hippolyte’s mother; Credit – Wikipedia

 The marriage of Louise-Hippolyte’s parents Antonio and Marie was not happy, and they butted heads over prospective husbands for their elder daughter.
 Marie, supported by her family, refused to consent to Antonio’s choice.
 This resulted in a conflict that lasted for two years and greatly angered King Louis XIV of France.
-Marie told Louise-Hippolyte to refuse her father’s choice which resulted in Antonio having Louise-Hippolyte confined in a convent for two years.
+Marie told Louise-Hippolyte to refuse her father’s choice resulting in Antonio confining Louise-Hippolyte in a convent for two years.
 When Antonio discovered that his marriage plans for his daughter were not favored at the French court, he was forced to release Louise-Hippolyte from her convent confinement and forgo his marriage plans.
 However, Marie had another trick up her sleeve.
 She arranged for the Duchess de Lude to suggest the wealthy Jacques François Leonor Goyon de Matignon as a husband for Louise-Hippolyte, and Antonio agreed.
-When he later found out that Marie had manipulated his choice by having the Duchess de Lude suggest Jacques Goyon, Count of Matignon, the relationship between Marie and Antonio further worsened.
+When he later discovered that Marie had manipulated his choice by having the Duchess de Lude suggest Jacques Goyon, Count of Matignon, the relationship between Marie and Antonio worsened.

 On October 20, 1715, 18-year-old Louise-Hippolyte married 26-year-old French noble Jacques François Leonor Goyon de Matignon, the son of first cousins Jacques III Goyon de Matignon, Count of Thorigny (1644 – 1725) and Charlotte de Goyon de Matignon, Countess of Thorigny (1657 – 1721).